This is a sponsored post written by me on behalf of Simply Potatoes. All opinions are 100% mine.

 Whisk everything together and then put the bowl over a pan with simmering water.
 You want to be sure that the bottom of the bowl isn’t touching the water.
 You just want it to steam.

 Whisk the bowl pretty continuously as the yolk mixture starts to heat up.
 It’ll be a bit runny at this point, but that’s fine.
-Keep whisking for about 3 minutes and eventually your mixture will at least double in size and turn really frothy.
+Keep whisking for a minute or two and eventually your mixture will at least double in size and turn really frothy.
 This should also be hot to the touch at this point and very lightly steaming.

-So, even though it’s kind of a pain, if you want to make a really good sauce, you need to clarify your butter before mixing it in with the sauce.
-I did an entire post on how to clarify butter a year or so ago, so just check that out.
+But technically, even though it’s kind of a pain, if you want to make a really good sauce, you need to clarify your butter before mixing it in with the sauce.
+I did an entire post on how to clarify butter a long time ago, so just check that out.

 As your butter incorporates, the sauce should get really nice and thick.